-If you’ve been in cryptocurrency for more than about two seconds, then you’ve likely heard someone talking about its many merits over fiat money.
+If you’ve been in cryptocurrency for more than about two seconds, then you’ve probably heard someone talking about its many merits over fiat money.
 What is fiat currency though?

 In this article, we’ll go over the main differences between these traditional currencies and new digital ones.
 What are the advantages and disadvantages of using fiat comparing to the cryptocurrency?
 Let’s find out!

-Fiat currencies were created in order to make trade easier and to allow for the storage of wealth.
-Originally, currencies like the US dollar were printed and redeemable for its face value in gold.
+Fiat currencies were created in order to make trading easier and allow for the storage of wealth.
+Originally, currencies like US dollar were printed and redeemable for its face value in gold.

-The relationship here was eventually severed to control inflation and deflation, which were issues with the previous gold backed system, and now the US dollar is backed purely be reputation and the monetary system which the US government controls.
+The relationship here was eventually severed to control inflation and deflation, which were issues with the previous gold backed system, and now US dollar is backed purely by reputation and the monetary system which the US government controls.

 While this does help to keep a system in place that is balanced and reliable, it does not mean that the value does not change.
-In fact, forex markets allow you to make money based on the changing of value between different fiat currencies of the world.
+In fact, forex markets allow you to make money based on the value change between different fiat currencies of the world.

 Fiat money example

 While at one-time fiat currency in the United States was backed by the gold standard, that is no longer the case.
-Fiat money is now only backed by promises of the government who has issued it and the underlying supply and demand which balances its value.
+Fiat money is now backed only by promises of the government that issues it and the underlying supply and demand which balances its value.

 There are a number of opponents to this approach who do not like the fact that the US abandoned the gold standard because there is no safeguard of value.
 Only promises which could end up being empty if something catastrophic were to ever happen.